 The place started producing power in 1964 but has been abandoned since 1987.
 Parts of the place was disassembled so it looked like they eventually will demolish the place.
 It’s also used training facility for the COBRA special forces and Austrian police.
 Luckily we didn’t meet them.
 Great day out with an awesome crew.

 Generator hall from the back.

 There was a control room behind the windows to the left.

-But many of the control room parts was removed.
-Some of them places here.
+Many of the control room parts was removed.
+Some of them placed here.